Beers15/storefront/README.md

 This application is an online storefront that allows users to browse product offerings by category, place items in their shopping cart, and check-out when they are ready to make their purchase.

+* _Project does not actually process payment information; the check-out form display is for practice only._

 ## Requirements

 ### Phase 1 Application Setup